nackjicholson/aiosql/docs/source/advanced-topics.rst

 Sync & Async
 ------------

 Below are two example of a program which can print ``"{greeting}, {world_name}!"`` from data held in a minimal SQLite database containing greetings and worlds.
-They use this same sql.
+They use this same SQL.

 *greetings.sql*